kacper-roszczyna/kacper-roszczyna.github.com/_pages/accuracy_audit.md

 2. This script has to be configurable to search for all companies registered in a range of dates
 3. This script has to be run every half-year or quarter

-While there is nothing particularly fancy in retrieving data - this can be done via curl even, the data retrieval aspect was a concern.
+While there is nothing particularly fancy in retrieving data - this can be done even via curl, the data retrieval aspect was a concern.
 The data is stored in PDFs.

 I recommended the client we use one of the recently released closed source multi-modal LLMs like ChatGPT.
 However this would mean that evaluating each company would cost at least 50 cents.
 At over 10k registered companies per quarter that was not a feasible cost for the client.
 As such I had to put my engineering gloves on, abandon OpenAI and get down and dirty with the code.